Looking for the best tankless water heater? You’ve come to the right place.

 Storage-type water heaters are rated by tank capacity in gallons, and by recovery time, which is the time required for the tank to reach a desired temperature when filled with cold water.

-Tankless water heaters are rated differently than the traditional tank style water heaters.
+Tankless ones are rated differently.
 Instead of total gallon capacity, they are rated in gallons per minute, and by the maximum temperature rise possible at a given flow rate.

 In order to make sure you never run out of hot water, your tankless water heater’s maximum gallons per minute should never be exceeded.
 If there is certain time of the day when a huge amount of water is being used, then you’ll need to evaluate the GPM for that time of day.